animegamer4422/MY-MUSIC/README.md

 Just share the video to termux after installing the SCRIPT

-Or

-If you are on a Linux System (for non-debian based systems use your respective package manager to install the dependencies)

 Or type mm in termux rather than that it also has a file converter for offline video and audio conversion.

 # INSTALLATION
 One line to install all in termux or debian based linux (Ubuntu) terminal Copy everything below and paste it in termux or terminal

+*If you are on a Linux System (for non-debian based systems use your respective package manager to install the dependencies)*

 ```
 cd && rm -rf MY-MUSIC && apt update && apt install git -y && git clone "https://github.com/animegamer4422/MY-MUSIC" && cd MY-MUSIC && chmod +x my-musicinst && termux-setup-storage && bash my-musicinst```